John O. Bennett: Education

-Bennett attended Dickinson College from 1966–68, graduated from West Virginia University with a B.A. in 1970, and earned a J.D. from Seton Hall University School of Law in 1974.
+Bennett attended Dickinson College from 1966 to 1968, graduated from West Virginia University with a B.A. in 1970, and earned a J.D. from Seton Hall University School of Law in 1974.

 Acting governor

 Bennett acted as governor for three and a half days in January 2002.
 Following Republican Governor Christine Todd Whitman's resignation on January 31, 2001 to become head of the EPA, Bennett was one of three different senate presidents (along with Donald DiFrancesco and Richard Codey, and furthermore Attorney General John Farmer Jr.) to serve as acting governor for the one-year period between Whitman's resignation and the inauguration of the Democratic governor-elect Jim McGreevey on January 15, 2002.

 Fellow Republican DiFrancesco served as acting governor for almost a year in his capacity as president of the senate, but his term as president ended a few days before the rest of the gubernatorial term was finished, as a new senate had been sworn in.
 The new senate was evenly divided between Democrats and Republicans, leading Attorney General Farmer to serve as acting governor for about ninety minutes while Republican leader Bennett and Democratic leader Codey agreed to serve as co-presidents of the senate.
 They also decided to divide the last week of the gubernatorial term among them, with Bennett first serving for three and a half days, from January 8, 2002 to January 12, 2002, before Codey would serve the remaining three and a half days.
 By the time McGreevey took office on January 15, he was the fifth person to serve as governor in the preceding eight days.

 During his service as acting governor, Bennett signed legislation into law, appointed judges, granted a pardon to Hugh G. Gallagher, created a nursing advisory council, and hosted several parties at Drumthwacket.
 The nursing advisory council was a tribute to his wife, Peg, a nurse.

+Before he became Senate President, Bennett served as Senate Majority Leader.